 Holding up a cross for protection means nothing.
 In the anime, it's because Karin's an atheist.
 In the manga, they just plain don't work.

-Driving stakes through their heart works too, although as Karin's parents comment that it would work on anybody.
+Driving a stake through their heart works too, although Karin's parents point out that such a thing would kill anybody, vampire or not.

 Overprotective Dad: Henry, who's not exactly thrilled about Kenta's effect on his daughter's life.